Deep Learning Alternative to Explicit Model Predictive Control for Unknown Nonlinear Systems: Introduction

-\paragraph{Neural Models in MPC} To tackle the modeling problem, some researchers focus on training neural networks as controller models for MPC~\cite{Lenz2015DeepMPCLD}.
-Authors in~\cite{deepMPC2019} use low-rank features of the high-dimensional system to train a recurrent neural network (RNN) to predict the control relevant quantities for MPC.
-In some cases, vanilla RNNs may not be a suitable model representation for MPC due to their non-convex form, well-known vanishing, and exploding gradient problems~\cite{Pascanu2013,Kolen5264952}, or physically inconsistent, unstable, and potentially discontinuous trajectories.
-Some authors have approached these problems by structured neural network models inspired by classical linear time-varying state-space models~\cite{linearNeuralMPC2018}, whereas others have proposed using convex neural architectures~\cite{chen2018optimal}, graph neural networks surrogates of the physics-simulators~\cite{li2018propagation}, or stable neural network surrogates based on Lyapunov functions~\cite{NIPS2019_8587}.
-Nevertheless, solving of the associated optimal control problem using all of these approaches still relies on computationally costly constrained optimization solvers executed online.
+\paragraph{Neural Models in MPC} To tackle the modeling problem, some researchers focus on training neural networks as prediction models for MPC~\cite{Lenz2015DeepMPCLD}.
+Authors in~\cite{deepMPC2019} use low-rank features of the high-dimensional system to train a recurrent neural network (RNN) to predict the control relevant quantities for MPC. \del{In some cases, vanilla RNNs may not be a suitable model representation for MPC due to their non-convex form, well-known vanishing, and exploding gradient problems~\cite{Pascanu2013,Kolen5264952}, or physically inconsistent, unstable, and potentially discontinuous trajectories.} {Other authors have used} structured neural network models inspired by classical linear time-varying state-space models~\cite{linearNeuralMPC2018}, whereas some have proposed using convex neural architectures~\cite{chen2018optimal}, graph neural networks~\cite{li2018propagation}, or stable neural networks based on Lyapunov functions~\cite{NIPS2019_8587}.
+In this work, we build on these trends and employ neural state space models as generic abstractions for learning nonlinear dynamics models of the controlled system.

-Alternatively, some works are devoted to generating control laws directly from closed-loop data without supervision~\cite{7087381,9180076}, where no prior need for MPC construction or system modeling is necessary.
-Unfortunately, these adaptive and iterative control approaches lack the most crucial benefit of MPC, which is constraint handling.

-\paragraph{Automatic Differentiation in Control} The use of automatic differentiation (AD) for control and optimization is a well-established method.
-There are numerous tools employing AD, including popular deep learning libraries such as PyTorch~\cite{paszke2019pytorch}, and Tensorflow~\cite{tensorflow2015}, control and constaint optimization tools such as CasADi~\cite{Andersson2019}, AMPL~\cite{AMPL}, or Julia's differentiable programming based sicientific computing tools~\cite{DiffEqFlux, DiffProg2019}.